jwweii/PyBanksy-Harmony/README.txt

 # To use
 - copy content in "workflow2_master" folder.
 - This streamlined version that call scripts in "workflow2_subworkflow" to run 3 processes automatically.

+# Note
+Currently referencing script as absolute path to the katmai folder - aka will not work out-of-box if copy to different places